BioJulia/PopGen.jl/docs/getting_started/popobj_type.md

 ```

 !!! important ""
     We use the tuple type for genotypes of individuals because they are **immutable** (cannot be changed).
 By the time you're using `PopGen.jl`, your data should already be filtered and screened.
-Hand-editing of genotype values is **strongly** discouraged, so we outlawed it outright.
+Hand-editing of genotype values is **strongly** discouraged, so we outlawed it.

-## viewing PopData
+## Viewing PopData

 Given the volume of information that can be present in a `PopData`, we recommend `summary()` to summarize/overview the data rather than regurgitate everything on the screen.